MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Because Entra ID requires MFA to be satisfied to issue a token with MFA claims, only methods with a different type (something you have (possession), something you know (knowledge), something you are (inherence)), can be used to satisfy the second factor.

-Entra ID will validate the type mapping based on the following table.
+Entra ID validates the type mapping based on the following table.

 | Claim Method | Type | Notes |
 |--------------|------|-------|